Bio (Phillip Vannini )

 Communication and Culture, Interdisciplinary Studies

-Dr. Phillip Vannini is an accomplished ethnographer, filmmaker and author who has conducted research on BC Ferries, off-grid living, small island cultures and communities, wildness and wilderness, everyday life, the cultural aspects of the human senses, food and culture, and sense of place.
+Dr. Phillip Vannini is an ethnographer, filmmaker and author who has conducted research on BC Ferries, off-grid living, small island cultures and communities, wildness and wilderness, everyday life, the cultural aspects of the human senses, food and culture, and sense of place.
 Currently he is researching the cultural dimensions of UNESCO World Heritage natural sites, across both Canada and the world.
-Recently Vannini published Off the Grid: Re-Assembling Domestic Life, the culmination of three years of research into the lives of people across Canada who live off the grid, a project that led to the production of the film Life off-grid.
+His latest ethnography was published as Off the Grid: Re-Assembling Domestic Life, the culmination of three years of research into the lives of people across Canada who live off the grid, a project that led to the production of the film Life off-grid.
+His latest book is Doing Public Ethnography, a practical, “how-to” reflection on the methodologies behind public ethnography.

-Vannini started his bachelor’s degree at the University of Florence and completed it at City University of Seattle.
-He earned his MA in communication and his PhD in Sociology from Washington State University.
+Vannini started his Bachelor of Arts in Social Studies at the University of Florence and completed it at City University of Seattle (1998).
+He earned his Master of Arts in Communication (1999) and his PhD in Sociology (2004) from Washington State University.
 In 2007 and 2010, he was nominated for Royal Roads’ Kelly Outstanding Teaching Award.
 In 2010, he was appointed Canada Research Chair in Innovative Learning and Public Ethnography by the Social Sciences and Humanities Research Council.